-The City of Hamilton is proposing to incorporate additional offsetting remediation within the Chedoke Creek targeted dredge footprint to augment and complement the benefits of the targeted dredging project.
+The City of Hamilton is proposing to incorporate additional offsetting remediation projects to augment and complement the benefits of the targeted dredging project.
 The objectives in this regard, as discussed with MECP staff, relates to the "no regrets" principle associated with certain works which are known to improve the uptake of various contaminants, known or understood to be resident in the study area.
 Several water quality management technologies are commonly used as complements to dredging to improve water quality conditions by increasing dissolved oxygen and reducing nutrient concentrations.
 Some of the technologies which will be assessed over the course of the plan execution include, but will not be limited to: